Ratatam123/Linux-Server-Setup/README_project_3.md

     CREATE DATABASE happyrent_db WITH OWNER happy_renter;
     ```

-    * connect to database
+    3. connect to database

     ```psql
     \c happyrent_db
     ```
-        connected as user 'postgres'??

-    * revoke rights for 'public'
+    4. revoke rights for 'public'
     ```psql
     REVOKE ALL ON SCHEMA public FROM public;
     ```